Classical and quantum phases of the pyrochlore $S=1/2$ magnet with Heisenberg and Dzyaloshinskii-Moriya interactions: Introduction

-In this work, we study in detail the physics of the above partial degeneracy-lifting effects by considering as perturbation the Dzyaloshinskii-Moriya (DM) interaction~\cite{Dzyaloshinsky58,Moriya60,Moriya60b} -- a symmetry-allowed coupling that is inevitably present in real pyrochlore materials~\cite{Elhajal05,chern10}.
-In particular, we investigate the classical and quantum ($S=1/2$) phase diagrams of a pyrochlore model with nearest-neighbor Heisenberg and Dzyaloshinskii-Moriya (DM) interactions and resolve the subtle interplay between thermal and quantum ObD in the cases where it arises.
-For pyrochlore systems with $3d$ transition metal elements, one expects the DM interaction to be a leading spin-anisotropic perturbation to the Heisenberg model~\cite{Onose,Mena,Riedl-2016,Sadeghi-2015,Riedl-2016,Shu-2019}.
-Effective spin-1/2 models with predominant Heisenberg exchange and DM interactions in rare-earth ytterbium-based (breathing) pyrochlore magnets are also possible~\cite{Rau-octa,Rau-BYZO,Dissanayake-2022}.
+In this paper, we study in detail the physics of the above partial degeneracy-lifting effects by considering as perturbation to the nearest-neighbor Heisenberg exchange interactions the Dzyaloshinskii-Moriya (DM) interaction~\cite{Dzyaloshinsky58,Moriya60,Moriya60b} -- a symmetry-allowed coupling that is inevitably present in real pyrochlore materials~\cite{Elhajal05,chern10}.
+In particular, we investigate the classical and quantum ($S=\frac{1}{2}$) phase diagrams of a pyrochlore model with nearest-neighbor Heisenberg and DM interactions and resolve the subtle interplay between thermal and quantum ObD in the cases where it arises.
+We discuss in Sec.~\ref{sec:material_persp} a perspective as per the pertinence and relationship of this model with real pyrochlore materials.

 The Hamiltonian for the Heisenberg antiferromagnet plus DM interactions is